Tag

 The History of iOS, from Version 1.0 to 17.0, A complete view of the operating system that launched the smartphone revolution

 iOS is the name of the operating system that runs the iPhone and iPod touch.
-It’s the core software that comes loaded on all devices to allow them to run and support other apps. iOS is to the iPhone what is to PCs or macOS is to Macs.
+It’s the core that comes loaded on all devices to allow them to run and support other apps. iOS is to the iPhone what Windows is to PCs or macOS is to Macs.

 Below you’ll find a history of each version of iOS when it was released, and what it added to the platform.
 Click the name of the iOS version, or the More link at the end of each blurb, for more in-depth information about that version.